 Exploration on the Yellowknife Lithium Project commenced on June 2, 2023.
-As at the date of this MD&A, a total of 49,548 metres of diamond drilling over 286 holes were completed over 8 known spodumene bearing pegmatite dikes.
-Bulk sampling was completed on the 8 dikes drill tested and submitted to SGS Lakefield for metallurgical analysis, results expected in Q3 of 2024.
+During the summer 2023 drill program, a total of 49,548 metres of diamond drilling over 286 holes were completed over 8 known spodumene bearing pegmatite dikes.
+Bulk sampling was completed on the 8 dikes drill tested and submitted to SGS Lakefield for metallurgical analysis, results were received and published on September 23, 2024.
 Bases of exploration were established in the town of Yellowknife, at Hidden Lake exploration camp and Echo satellite camp.
 Environmental baseline studies were initiated in 2023 to support a PEA level scoping study.
 The 2023 summer exploration program was impacted by wildfires and the evacuation of the town of Yellowknife from August 15 to September 10, 2023.
 The Company continued resource definition drilling in the winter 2024 program which began on January 5, 2024 and included approx. 16,000 metres of drilling with announced drill results for 80 holes.
+On October 1, 2024, the Company announced the initial National Instrument 43-101 compliant mineral resource estimate for 8 of 13 spodumene-bearing pegmatite dykes that comprise LIFT's YLP.
+The consolidated in-pit MRE is reported at 50.4 million tonnes (Mt) grading 1.00% Li2O for 506,000 tonnes of Li2O (1.25 million tonnes of LCE) in the inferred category.